manuel-koch/check-yanked/README.md

-# check-yanked
-Check if Python packages installed via PyPi are marked as yanked
+# Check if Python packages installed via PyPi are marked as yanked

+Run `check-yanked.py` in your Python environment to see if any installed package is marked as **yanked** on __PyPi__.

+The tool only uses functionality that is available in a plain Python installation and should therefore be usable without installing any additional python packages.